 Rex Tillerson is considered the most media-shy member of the Trump administration.
 So, it was rather out of the ordinary when he held a surprise press conference.
 The conference was held to dispel any rumors that Tillerson or Donald Trump wanted to part ways over this past summer.
 Things ended up taking a rather odd turn though when Tillerson refused to deny reports that he’d referred to President Trump as a “moron” behind closed doors.
 He instead said that he isn’t “going to deal with petty stuff like that,” or as the rest of the world interpreted it, “I totally called Trump a moron and continue to do so to this day.”

 Regardless of whether or not you think Trump is a moron, this news does outline a very shaky past between Tillerson and Trump.
-What is actually going on with our President and our Secretary of State?
+What is actually going on with our President and Tillerson?
 Take a look at how opposed Trump and Tillerson have been on domestic and international affairs.